detalhe/vehicle-ai/README.md

 ## Introduction

-**Vehicle AI** is a web application that leverages Generative AI using the Google Gemini Pro model to identify vehicles from uploaded images.
-It can recognize the make, model, color, and year of the vehicle in the image.
+**Vehicle AI** is a web app that uses Generative AI to identify any vehicle.
+Utilizing Google's Gemini model, it can detect a vehicle's make, model, color, and year from an image.

 ## Features

-- Upload an image of any vehicle through file selection or drag-and-drop.
+- Image upload through file selection or drag-and-drop.
 - AI-based identification of vehicle make, model, color, and year.
 - Display of car manufacturer logo (when available).
 - User-friendly interface with animations.
-- Error handling and informative messages for users.
-- Responsive design for various screen sizes.
+- Responsive design.

 ## Installation